 3.unfeeling, unyielding, slanderers, without self-control, brutal, with no love for goodness,

 4.traitors, reckless, puffed up, lovers of pleasure more than lovers of God,

-5.having a form of godliness but denying its power.
-Turn away from such as these!
+5.having a form of godliness, but denying its power.
+Turn away from these!

 6. Of these are they who worm their way into houses, taking silly women captive who are weighed down with sins and led away by various lusts,